-This article is from TOS Vol. 7, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 7, No. 4.

 Sam Harris—neuroscientist and famed atheist—holds that matters of right and wrong, good and bad are discoverable, objective facts, properly the subject of a science of ethics.
 In his 2010 book The Moral Landscape, he writes in his introduction, “questions about values—about meaning, morality, and life’s larger purpose—are really questions about the well-being of conscious creatures.
 Values, therefore, translate into facts that can be scientifically understood.”1